MichelleJiam/transcendence/README.md

 - [About Us](#about-us)

 ## Description
-The web application allows users to play Pong in real-time against other users.
+🏓 Play Pong in real-time against other users and jostle for 1st place in the leaderboard to earn eternal glory as Pong Master! 🏓

 Features include:
-- **Chat** 💬: users can create and join both public and private (password-protected) chatrooms, and also DM other users
+- **Chatrooms** 💬: users can create and join both public and private (password-protected) chatrooms, and also DM other users
 - **Game by invite** ✉️: users can invite specific users to a game of Pong via DM
 - **Game matchmaking** 🤝: users can enter a game queue to be matched automatically to other users looking to play a game
 - **Authentication** 🔒: users can log in using the 42 OAuth system and enable 2FA